anuraga-sankepally/SFOT-3D-Object-Detection-LiDAR-and-Front-Camera/3DObjectDetection-YOLO/README.md

 # SDCND : Sensor Fusion and Tracking
-This is the project for the second course in the  [Udacity Self-Driving Car Engineer Nanodegree Program](https://www.udacity.com/course/c-plus-plus-nanodegree--nd213) : Sensor Fusion and Tracking.

-In this project, you'll fuse measurements from LiDAR and camera and track vehicles over time.
+In this project, we fuse measurements from LiDAR and camera and track vehicles over time.
 You will be using real-world data from the Waymo Open Dataset, detect objects in 3D point clouds and apply an extended Kalman filter for sensor fusion and tracking.

 The project consists of two major parts:
-1. **Object detection**: In this part, a deep-learning approach is used to detect vehicles in LiDAR data based on a birds-eye view perspective of the 3D point-cloud.
+1. **Object detection**: In this part, a deep-learning approach is used to detect vehicles in LiDAR data based on a birds-eye view perspective of the 3D point cloud.
 Also, a series of performance measures is used to evaluate the performance of the detection approach.
 2. **Object tracking** (coming up): In this part, an extended Kalman filter is used to track vehicles over time, based on the lidar detections fused with camera detections.
 Data association and track management are implemented as well.